 NFC North roundtable: Favorite to finish last in division in 2023

+The NFC North has not had a lot of variety at the top in recent years.
+It’s been the Packers and Vikings who have ruled the root of divisional supremacy.
+But 2023 sees the Detroit Lions as the favorite to capture the NFC North.

+If there’s a change at the top, that means the bottom could get turned over too.

-In the latest of a series of posts previewing the division ahead of the 2023 season, Alyssa Barbieri of Bears Wire, Jeff Risdon of Lions Wire, Zach Kruse of Packers Wire and Tyler Forness of Vikings Wire answered the question: who is the favorite to finish last in the NFC North in 2023?
+In the latest of a series of posts previewing the division ahead of the 2023 season, Alyssa Barbieri of Bears Wire, Jeff Risdon of Lions Wire, Zach Kruse of Packers Wire and Tyler Forness of Vikings Wire answered the question: Which team is the most likely to finish in last place in the NFC North?

 Bears Wire: Green Bay Packers